2017-AU-Weet-Bix-Cholesterol-Lowering-Product-of-the-Year-880x400

 It’s Effective: Weet-Bix™ Cholesterol Lowering is effective—the 2 grams of plant sterols in a daily serve of Weet-Bix™ Cholesterol Lowering is clinically proven to actively lower LDL cholesterol levels by up to 9% in 4 weeks as part of a healthy diet low in saturated fat.

-Research shows, based on 40 clinical studies published in peer reviewed journals, that consuming 2 grams of plant sterols daily lowers LDL cholesterol by up to 9% [11].
-2 grams of plant sterols in Weet-Bix™ Cholesterol Lowering, consumed daily has been clinically verified, is aligned to the total body of evidence and lowered LDL cholesterol by up to 9% in 4 weeks [11].
+Research shows, based on 40 clinical studies published in peer reviewed journals, that consuming 2 grams of plant sterols daily lowers LDL cholesterol by up to 9% [1].
+2 grams of plant sterols in Weet-Bix™ Cholesterol Lowering, consumed daily has been clinically verified, is aligned to the total body of evidence and lowered LDL cholesterol by up to 9% in 4 weeks [1, 2].

 Dr. Peter Clifton is the Professor of Nutrition at the University of South Australia and a general physician.
 He has over 30 years' experience researching the prevention and treatment of cardiovascular conditions, type 2 diabetes, obesity and other metabolic conditions.

 Over the course of my career we have learnt a lot about heart health and the important role that diet and lifestyle plays.
-I recently conducted a clinical trial in partnership with Sanitarium Health and Wellbeing and their new breakfast cereal product Weet-Bix Cholesterol Lowering.
+I conducted a clinical trial in partnership with Sanitarium Health and Wellbeing and their breakfast cereal product Weet-Bix Cholesterol Lowering.

 "My research team and I conducted a clinical trial in 2016.
 The trial included 46 Australian adults with high cholesterol (>5.5mmol/L), that we divided into two randomly assigned groups.
 One group ate 2 Weet-Bix™ Cholesterol Lowering a day for 4 weeks.
 The other group ate 2 regular Weet-Bix™ as the placebo control group for the same time period.
 We then swapped the treatments over for the next 4 weeks.”